ShaonMajumder/SyncHR/README.md

-# Employee Management CRUD API
+# SyncHR - Employee Management CRUD API
+## 📘 Project Overview

+SyncHR is a secure, scalable, and developer-friendly Employee Management CRUD API, built with Laravel, Vue.js, Docker, and Redis.
+It demonstrates best practices in performance optimization, API security, and clean architecture for HR systems.

 ## ✅ Laravel Assessment Submission